Become an AEW Facilitator

 Applying to Become a Facilitator

-Applications for the Spring 2024 semester are closed.
+Applications for the Spring 2025 semester are now open!
+Apply now using the links below:

-A Qualtrics eligibility survey and a Workday application both must be completed to be considered.
+Note, both a Qualtrics eligibility survey and a Workday application must be completed to be considered.
 Contact ELI at eng-learning@cornell.edu with questions.

 Hiring Cycle: